-For this Guaranteed Energy Savings Performance Contract project with the Kentucky Transportation Cabinet (KYTC) and Finance Cabinet, CMTA is retrofitting KYTC-maintained roadway lighting with energy-efficient LED fixtures statewide.
+For this performance contracting project with the Kentucky Transportation Cabinet (KYTC) and Finance Cabinet, CMTA is retrofitting KYTC-maintained roadway lighting with energy-efficient LED fixtures statewide.
 The energy savings from the project will pay for the overall cost of the effort in ten years.

 Recent advancements to LED-lighting technology have made it advisable to pursue this retrofit effort.
 The upgrades will reduce the energy consumption of the roadway lighting systems by more than 50 percent, saving tax dollars.

 This effort will provide the following benefits to KYTC and the public:

 - More than $2,800,000 will be saved annually through reduced utility and maintenance costs

 - Replacement of state-maintained high-mast (5,780 fixtures) and cobrahead lighting (12,692 fixtures)

 - Replacement of lights at state-owned maintenance garages/parking lots (currently 1,573 fixtures)

 - Upgraded lighting in Cochrane Tunnel (I-64, Jefferson County, 154 fixtures) and Cumberland Gap Tunnel (US 25E, Bell County, 824 fixtures)

 - Environmental enhancements due to reduced energy consumption

 - Potential safety enhancement due to improved color spectrum (whiter light) and fewer outages